- Why is Cochrane doing this?

 The goal of this project is to assist all Cochrane Review Groups (CRGs) to begin using Editorial Manager.
 Implementing Editorial Manager for CRGs will be a process of gradual familiarisation with the system, not an abrupt change.
 CRGs will move a selection of protocols, reviews, and updates currently in development into EM.

-All CRG Network and the Central Editorial Service Editorial Manager sites have been created as of mid-May 2021, with mapping of Cochrane’s editorial workflow onto the system.
-Cochrane Support teams have undergone comprehensive training on the system.
-Multiple CRGs from the Children and Families Network have begun using Editorial Manager, and the MOSS Network, the Central Editorial Service, and those review groups involved in the Editorial Independence and Efficiency Project Pilot will start using EM during June 2021.
-All remaining groups will start using EM between 21 June and 31 August 2021.
-This is a change from the Network-by-Network implementation plan that allows all CRGs to have ample time for training and practice prior to going live.
+All CRG Network and the Central Editorial Service Editorial Manager sites were created as of mid-May 2021, with mapping of Cochrane’s editorial workflow onto the system.
+Cochrane Support teams have undergone comprehensive training on the system, and as of July 15, 30 CRGs have begun to use the system.
+All CRGs have signed up to begin using Editorial Manager by late September 2021.
 Current planning is for all CRGs to be using Editorial Manager for all active editorial workflows by December 2021, when Archie workflows will be turned off for new submissions.

 Editorial Manager training